This post may contain affiliate links. Read my full disclosure policy.

 The thought of people taking the time to create a beautiful, nourishing salad, then dousing it with seed oils makes me shudder!
 So please friends, check the labels or make your own.

-Ingredients in Peanut Dressing:
+Ingredients in Thai Peanut Dressing Recipe:

 How to make Peanut Dressing:

 Peanut Dressing requires 5 minutes of hands-on time.
 Simply place the ingredients- peanut butter, olive and sesame oil, orange juice, lime juice, rice vinegar, soy sauce, garlic, ginger, and seasonings, in a blender and blend until smooth.
+(You can use a food processor, it just may not get as smooth.)

 Store the Peanut Dressing in the fridge for up to 7 days- a nice thing to have on hand!

-My favorite way to enjoy this Thai Peanut dressing is tossed with slaw– utilizing all the beautiful fall cabbages in season right now!
+My favorite way to enjoy this Thai Peanut dressing is tossed with cabbage slaw– utilizing all the beautiful fall cabbages in season right now!
 Or pick up a bag of shredded broccoli or shredded carrots and create your own mix.
 The peanut slaw keeps in the fridge for a few days and is great in tacos, on burgers or as a side to what you are already serving.

 Have a beautiful fall weekend friends,